Jean-Baptiste Girard (soldier): Early career

+Girard was severely wounded at Ocaña (November 1809), where he led a division of the V Corps under Marshal Mortier.

+He commanded French forces at Arroyo dos Molinos (October 1811).

+Later career

+Girard was wounded at the Beresina and at Lützen.
+He commanded the Franco-Allied troops in the Battle of Hagelberg which resulted in a French defeat and Girard becoming a prisoner of war until 1814.

 During the Hundred Days, Girard rallied to Napoleon I. Created a Peer of France (a member of the Hundred Days Chamber of Peers) this made him ipso facto a Count of the Empire.
 Girard was given command of the 7th Infantry Division.
 He was mortally wounded in the Battle of Ligny, where his division bore the brunt of the fighting on the French left.
 Girard was created Duke of Ligny by Napoleon I on 21 June 1815 (one of the Emperor's last official acts) in recognition of his services at Ligny.
 However, the letters patent were not delivered, and thus the title was not recognized by the Second Bourbon Restoration.
 He succumbed to his wounds in Paris on 27 June 1815.